OlivierdenOuden/Sensirion_SDP31/README.md

 sudo apt-get install python-obspy
 ```

+## Python scripts - simple script

+To read out single/one shot data, use the simple scrip.

-## Python scripts
+## Python scripts - src

-The ```read_sdp31.py``` script is the main script.
-This script uses the defenitions of ```sdp31.py```, which defines all different methods of reading the data.
-To use the main script some parameters are needed;
+The ```sdp31.py``` script is the data request script, which loops over a specific time interval with a sample rate.
+This script uses the defenitions of ```sdp31_main.py```, which defines all needed functions/defenitions.
+To use, the script need some arguments which will be listed by the help function (-h);

 ```
-OSR - Sampling rate, only needed when using methods 0 or 2.
-Methods 1 and 3 have a sampling rate of 1000hz, while 4 and 5 sample at 22hz
-Measurement - The sensor got 6 different measurement methods.
-0 and 2 are continuous measurements where the average value over the sampling time is taken as datapoint.
-1 and 2 are continuous measurements with automatic updata, no averaging.
-4 and 5 are triggered measurements.
-Recording time - Determining the length of recording.
+-t       - Time of recording
+-fs      - Sampling rate
 ```

-The main script gives back 2 MSEED files, one with temperature counts and one with pressure counts.
-To convert those count in real values the ```conv_sdp31.py``` script is used.

 ## Author